-Find out what role fantasy friends play in your child’s development.
+Fantasy friends play a critical role in your child's development.

 Once children become verbal and before they reach school age, a major developmental task they face is learning the difference between reality and fantasy.
 When they hear about Santa Claus or the tooth fairy, there is a need to believe that these fantasy figures are real.
 During these years of figuring out what is real and what is fantasy, dramatic play with imaginary friends is a normal and productive exercise.